nlx-group/LX-WordNetBrowser/docs/installation.rst

 ^^^
 To run on a development environment, cd int the project directory and run the following command ``python manage.py runserver IP:PORT``.

 To run on a production environment, refer to the explanation above.
+The website will be reachable on your IP port 80.